 The Mammoth Mine ceased mining as soon as the water table was intersected.
-Sulfide mineralization is known to continue below existing workings around the 2400 and 2600 levels of the mine and is therefore a viable exploration potential area, especially at depth where the mineralization-favourable Ophir Formation exists.
-Furthermore, a portion known as the New Park Reserves has been partially mined with crosscuts by Kennecott and drilled by the New Park Mining Company.
+Sulfide mineralization is known to continue below existing workings around the 2400 and 2600 levels of the mine and is therefore a viable a priority exploration area, especially at depth where the mineralization-favorable Ophir Formation exists.
+Furthermore, a portion known as New Park has been partially mined with crosscuts by Kennecott and drilled by the New Park Mining Company.
 This area is postulated to be the down-dip extent of the well mineralized Back Fissure in the overlying Mammoth Mine (Kerr and Hanneman, 2020b).